hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide9_20220401.md

 ### What is `this`?

 The value of `this` is the current execution context of a function or method.
-The value of `this` changes based on how you invoke a function, not how you define it.
+The value of `this` *changes based on how you invoke a function*, not how you define it.

 The JavaScript `this` keyword refers to the object it belongs to.
 It has different values depending on where it is used: